Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \paragraph{Distortion Coefficient}

-Estimation of the distortion coefficient \(\omega\) from a set of distorted image points is not straightforward because the distortion function \( L(r) \) is non-linear.
-One way to overcome this problem is to linearize~\( L(r) \) with Taylor polynomials, and to estimate~\( \omega \) with linear least-squares.
+Estimation of the distortion coefficient~\(\omega\) from a set of distorted image points is not straightforward because the distortion function~\( L(r) \) is non-linear.
+One way to overcome this problem is to linearize~\( L(r) \) with Taylor polynomials, and to estimate~\( \omega \) with linear least squares.

 To this end, we define the distortion factor